Nowhere Fast (Fire Inc. song): Meat Loaf single

-Meat Loaf's more rock-oriented version has an almost entirely different set of lyrics, with only the chorus being the same as the Fire Inc. version.
+Meat Loaf's harder rock version has an almost entirely different set of lyrics, with only the chorus being the same as the Fire Inc. version.
 Meat Loaf's version also has a more prominent guitar being played by Bob Kulick.
 Meat Loaf performed it live during the Bad Attitude tour along with his touring band, The Neverland Express.
 At the time of its release, it was only a minor hit, but remains a fan favorite.
+Meat Loaf recorded the single during Steinman's delayed return to collaboration for Bad Attitude.

 The single was also released as a limited edition motorcycle-shaped vinyl.
 A music video was also produced.

 Critical reception

-Upon the British release Biba Kopf (pseudonym of journalist Chris Bohn) of New Musical Express left ironic review of 8 December 1984.
+Upon the British release Biba Kopf (pseudonym of journalist Chris Bohn) of New Musical Express left a typically dismissive review of 8 December 1984.
 He took the singer's attempt as another self-repetition of his early works by saying "The tone, as always, is that of the teenager who never quite got over the shock and disappointment of making it into his 20s."
+In 2021, Billboard said the Meat Loaf version "lacks just a little of the opening-curtain excitement that comes with what feels like the full-cast singalong energy of the Fire Inc. original."